semaphoreP/codeastro/Day3/exampledoc/README.md

 3. (If time) Trade with another group and try to use one of their functions/classes/methods that they have documented using their sphinx documentation.

-## Afternoon Activity: Linking your Sphinx Documentation with ReadTheDocs
+## Bonus Afternoon Activity: Linking your Sphinx Documentation with ReadTheDocs
 In most cases, we want to host our sphinx documentation online so that other users can access it easily.
 If your code is in a GitHub repo, is public,